Application Guide for Students

 Having a team that consists of more than two students is not possible.
 It is also not possible to apply alone.

 It is important that you both work well together as you will be working very closely throughout the summer, planning your team goals together, and being the closest support for one another!

 Coaches are developers who help you with your project.
 They sit down with you, guide you through relevant coding steps and troubleshoot with you at regular intervals.
-Consequently, it is required that they are based in the same city as your team.
+Consequently, it is recommended that they are based in the same city as your team.

 From past experiences, we recommend a time of 4-8 hours per week of coaching time.
 Therefore, we require a minimum of 2 coaches per team, and a maximum of 4, so they can share the time commitment, and you and your teammate will have more support coverage without exhausting just one coach.

 Our guide for coaches will help to give you insight on what is required of them, and help you to explain this to prospective coaches.
 For further information on how to find coaches, we have also prepared a detailed guide here.

 A place to work

 Working at a desk next to your team pair and to your coaches is a great scenario and having access to a team of coaches who can share the load is ideal.
 You will need an environment beneficial to dedicating yourself to your project for 3 months.
 This could be your home, a co-working space, your current work office or a Coaching Company.
 As long as you are safe and productive, you can choose where you will work.

 The ability to self-manage and motivate

 This is a very important point for us, as the program is self-guided.
 This means that there will not be someone beside you telling you what to do at all times.
 While you will have time with your coaches each week, you won’t have them by your side for the entire duration of the project.